gsemet/dopplerr/README.rst

 - Docker Hub does not render README written in restructuredText
 - Pypi does not render README written in Markdown

-So I have put both.
+So, I have put both.
 Simple.

 `README.md` is automatically generated from `README.rst` by `build.sh` if `pandoc` is installed on your system.